 This is a standard against which the characteristics or performance of a fund can be measured.
 Typically market indices are used for this purpose.
 See Index.

 Beta is a measure of the volatility of an asset to movements in the overall market index within which it is contained.
 The beta of a fund is a measure of its volatility relative to its benchmark.
 See Benchmark, Index, Volatility.

-A common name for fixed-income securities.
-See Fixed-income securities.
+A common name for Fixed-Income Securities.
+See Fixed-Income Securities.

-The amount of return an investor realises on a fixed-income security.
+Is the amount of return an investor realises on a fixed-income security.
 See Fixed-income securities.

-A term commonly used to define natural resources and agricultural assets such as gold, crude oil and corn.
+A term commonly used to define natural resources and agricultural assets such as gold, oil and corn.

 Derivatives are financial instruments whose value depends in some way on the value of other, more basic, underlying financial assets or indices.
 There are many types of derivatives, with the most common being futures, options and swaps.
 See Index, Futures, Options, Swaps.
 They allow users to manage exposure to underlying financial assets without actually owning them.

-A term used to describe the broadening of investments to reduce an over reliance on particular assets or risks.
+Is a term used to describe the broadening of investments to reduce an over reliance on particular assets or risks.